Trump declares a 'growing humanitarian and security crisis' on the border in address to the nation

 "To every member of Congress, pass a bill that ends this crisis; to every citizen, call Congress to finally — after all these decades — secure our borders," Trump said.
 "This is a choice between right and wrong, justice and injustice.
 This is about whether we fulfill our sacred duty to the American citizens we serve."

-Trump continued to blame Democrats for the issue, claiming that the party has previously supported structures similar to a border wall before he became president but changed their position "only after I was elected president."
+Trump continued to blame Democrats for the issue, claiming that the party had previously supported physical barriers on the southern border before he became president but changed their position "only after I was elected president."

-"Democrats in Congress have refused to acknowledge the crisis," Trump said said in the nationally televised address.
-"The federal government is shut down for one reason and or one reason only: because Democrats will not fund border security."
+"Democrats in Congress have refused to acknowledge the crisis," Trump said.
+"The federal government is shut down for one reason and for one reason only: because Democrats will not fund border security."

-Trump announced in the speech that he invited Congressional leaders to the White House on Wednesday to continue to talks over the border wall funding.
-The president is also slated to visit the southern border on Thursday.
+Trump announced in his speech that he had invited congressional leaders to the White House on Wednesday to continue to talks over the border wall funding.
+The president is also scheduled to visit the southern border on Thursday.

 He touted his administration's plan to streamline immigration policy, including his request for $5.7 billion for a physical barrier.
 However, Trump said in a concession to Democrats that he would support a "steel barrier" rather than a "concrete wall."